EIGHT BELLS: Mike McLaughlin

 Mike is survived by his loving wife Ann, daughter Marsi McLaughlin (Robert) Davis, daughter Jenny (Darren) McHenry, grandsons Bryce and Grant McHenry, brother Tom (Maggie) McLaughlin, sister Carol (Steve) Bachman, many nieces and nephews and their children, with whom Mike was close.

 A memorial service will be held in Granbury, TX on August 31st.
-A Celebration of Life will be held in Chattanooga, TN in October, date TBD.
+A Celebration of Life will be held October 8th at 6pm at Privateer Yacht Club in Chattanooga, TN.
 Friends and fellow sailors are welcome.
 For more detailed information, please email email@example.com.
 In lieu of flowers, donations may be made in Mike’s name to Hospice or MD Anderson Hospital.

 Respectfully submitted, Tom McLaughlin 8/27/2017